Sarcoleotia

 Sarcoleotia is a genus of fungi in the earth tongue family Geoglossaceae.
-There is no known common name.

 History

 The genus was first described by Japanese mycologists Seiya Ito and Sanshi Imai in 1934, who separated Sarcoleotia from Leotia Pers. based on the fleshy, non-gelatinous ascocarps and subcylindrical ascospores.
 Sarcoleotia nigra was described as the type species in the same publication from collections made in Hokkaido, Japan.
 Maas Geesteranus created S. platypus by transferring Helvella platypus DC. into the genus.
 Korf transferred Mitrula globosa to the genus in 1971, creating S. globosa.
 Dennis transferred Coryne turficola to the genus in 1971.
 Lastly, Rahm reported "Sarcoleotia clandestina" from Switzerland in 1975, but this name is regarded as nomen nudum as no valid description of the species exists.

 Some debate exists over the accepted number of species in Sarcoleotia.
 Maas Geesteranus considered S. nigra a later synonym of S. platypus.
 Korf transferred S. turficola to the genus Ascocoryne based on gelatinous tissue in the ascocarp.
 Schumacher and Silvertsen recognized only a single species, S. globosa.
 Recent molecular evidence indicates that the genus is most closely associated with Geoglossaceae.